-Each trip seems to be more fun and adventurous than the last, and we're looking forward to the next trip in November.
+Each trip seems to be more fun and adventurous than the last, and we're looking forward to our next trip in November 2020 .
 Our journey includes all the high points in Cape Town, South Africa, and the Cape wine country.
-We follow the Kalahari Bushmen during their hunt and share dinner with the group in the desert.
-Our visitors feel the spray of Victoria Falls and watching lions, leopards and wild dogs feed from just a few feet away.
-We also take an elephant-back safari, fish in the Okavango and Zambezi rivers and spot elephants, giraffes, rhinos and cheetahs hunting for prey.
+We follow the Kalahari Bushmen during their hunts and share dinner with the group in the desert.
+Our visitors feel the spray of Victoria Falls and watching lions, leopards, and wild dogs feed from just a few feet away.
+We also take an elephant-back safari, fish in the Okavango and Zambezi rivers, and spot elephants, giraffes, rhinos, and cheetahs hunting for prey.

 Visit the "Journal" section to see more photos and journal entries from several of our recent safaris.